 What are the risks associated with Binge Eating Disorder?

-The risks associated with Binge Eating Disorder are severe.
-People with Binge Eating Disorder may experience:
+The risks associated with BED are severe.
+People with BED may experience:

 - Osteoarthritis - a painful form of degenerative arthritis in which a person’s joints degrade in quality and can lead to loss of cartilage